Caring for your Breasts

 The next step is to use your hands to check for any changes.

 There are a couple of ways to use your hands to check for any changes.
 Decide what works best for you.

 - Lie flat on your back: this makes your breast tissue spread out, making it thinner and easier to feel for any changes

 - In the shower: if your skin is slippery, your fingers will glide more smoothly over your skin and make it easier for you to spot changes

 - Ask your partner to do it: it is very often the case that breast changes are picked up first by the woman’s partner.
-You can help them by telling them what to look out for, and have some fun in the process!
+You can help them by telling them what to look out for.

 This is how I examine my patients’ breasts: